-Table 4 below shows that out of total staffing in the report 42% of women at the council are working part time compared to just 11.9% of men.
-Many of the roles completed on a part time basis are in the bottom three quartiles by women, they are 6.88 times more likely than men to complete part time work.
+Table 4 below shows that out of total staffing in the report 29.44% of women at the council are working part time compared to just 5.84% of men.
+Many of the roles completed on a part time basis are in the bottom three quartiles by women.

 The higher proportion of women working part time could be an indicator of employees who have additional outside commitments or responsibilities and who need to work flexibly which the council's Flexible Working, Flexible Retirement, and family friendly policies support.
-It is notable though that there has been an increase across both genders in part time work since the Covid-19 pandemic.